pgn127/AWSDeploymentAnalysis/README.md

 	Brew install mongodb
 	Mkdir -p /data/db # make sure you have /data/db and **NOT** data/db.
 It will put the database directory in the wrong place Sudo chown -R ‘id -un’ /data/db
+If the last command does not work, use this one instead:

+	sudo chmod 0755 /data/db && sudo chown $USER /data/db

 Open a mongo session in on terminal with this command

 	mongodb